jaderigby/segments/README.md

 </html>
 ```

 Panels add some whitespace, as well, in the form of top and bottom margins.
-The default is 60px.
+The default space is 60px.

 ## "I Needs Me Some Breakpoints, Brah!" ##

 Remember how I told you that the parent element does all the work?
 This becomes even more elegant when breakpoints are introduced.
-Segments provides the following breakpoints:
+Segments provide the following breakpoints:

 - Full size, or "default"
 - Large (lg)